wavey-ai/hush/README.md

 This is very much a POC and a WIP.

+* Support for Safari, non-SIMD version.
 * Support Web GPU (AWS G4ad instance w/AMD Radeon Pro V520 GPU)
 * Admin UI
 * Add auth to EC2 service
 * WebRTC Data Channel API
 * load medium_en model by default
+* Allow any audio format to be uploaded, resampling as required
+* Clients for mobile